-The foregoing description of random self-reduction is lacking, because, for a fixed function g, nothing prevents the recovery algorithm from just computing g(z).
-In the context of complexity theory this is avoided by requiring the recovery algorithm to have lower computational complexity than any algorithm computing g.
+The foregoing description of (the notion of) a random self-reduction is lacking, because, for a single function g, nothing prevents the recovery algorithm from just computing g(z).
+In the context of complexity theory this is avoided by requiring the recovery algorithm to have lower computational complexity than any algorithm that computes g.
 In the current context, where the focus is information theoretic (i.e., on the query complexity), we can not use this possibility.
-Instead, here we avoid this trivial solution by defining random self-reducibility for sets of functions.
+Instead, here we avoid this trivial (and useless) solution by defining random self-reducibility for sets of functions.
+In such a case, typically, the value of g(z) cannot be found without querying g.

-Definition 5.9 (random self-reduction): Let $\Pi$ be a set of functions ranging over D. We say that functions in $\Pi$ are randomly self-reducible by q queries if there exist a randomized (query generating) algorithm Q and a (recovery) algorithm R such that for every $g \in \Pi$ and every $z \in D$ the following two conditions hold:
+Definition 5.9 (random self-reduction): Let Π be a set of functions defined over D. We say that functions in Π are randomly self-reducible by q queries if there exist a randomized (query generating) algorithm Q and a (recovery) algorithm R such that for every $g \in \Pi$ and every $z \in D$ the following two conditions hold: